iterorganization/SimDB/README.md

 For details on how to install the CLI see [here](docs/install_guide.md) and for information on how to use the CLI see [here](docs/user_guide.md).

+### Accessing ITER remotes

+To access data from the ITER remotes from outside of the ITER systems you'll need to [add and configure a SimDB remote](docs/iter_remotes.md).

 ### Installing ITER certificate

-To work with the ITER remote you'll need to install the ITER SSL certificate.
-Details for how to do this canbe found [here](docs/iter_certificate.md).
+To access the ITER remote from within the ITER systems you will need to install the ITER SSL certificate.
+Details for how to do this can be found [here](docs/iter_certificate.md).

 ## Server setup